Beyond Fixed Topologies: Unregistered Training and Comprehensive Evaluation Metrics for 3D Talking Heads: Abstract

 \section{Abstract}

-{Generating speech-driven 3D talking heads presents numerous challenges; among those is dealing with varying mesh topologies where no point-wise correspondence exists across all meshes the model can animate.
-While simplifying the problem, it limits applicability as unseen meshes must adhere to the training topology.
-This work presents a framework capable of animating 3D faces in arbitrary topologies, including real scanned data.
-Our approach relies on a model leveraging heat diffusion to predict features robust to the mesh topology.
+{Generating speech-driven 3D talking heads presents numerous challenges; among those is dealing with varying mesh topologies where no point-wise correspondence exists across the meshes the model can animate.
+While previous literature works assume fixed mesh structures, in this work we present the first framework capable of animating 3D faces in arbitrary topologies, including real scanned data.
+Our approach leverages heat diffusion to predict features that are robust to the mesh topology.
 We explore two training settings: a registered one, in which meshes in a training sequences share a fixed topology but any mesh can be animated at test time, and an fully unregistered one, which allows effective training with varying mesh structures.
-Additionally, we highlight the limitations of current evaluation metrics and propose new metrics for better lip-syncing evaluation between speech and facial movements.
-Our extensive evaluation shows our approach performs favorably compared to fixed topology techniques, setting a new benchmark by offering a versatile and high-fidelity solution for 3D talking head generation where the topology constraint is dropped.}
+Additionally, we highlight the limitations of current evaluation metrics and propose new metrics for better lip-syncing evaluation.
+An extensive evaluation shows our approach performs favorably compared to fixed topology techniques, setting a new benchmark by offering a versatile and high-fidelity solution for 3D talking heads where the topology constraint is dropped.
+The code along with the pre-trained model, is available \href{https://github.com/miccunifi/ScanTalk}{here}.}